SHND/shortkey-parser/README.md

 ### Special Characters

 You can put special characters inside quotes or double quotes.
-Also remember that almost always in this cases there is an equivalent alias.
+Also remember that always in this cases there is an equivalent alias.

 ```
 alt+'+'